edersonbrilhante/lab-builder-demo/README.md

 #### Requirements

-- All steps to must be executed in the container `build_lab`.
+- All steps must be executed in the container `lab_builder`.
 Use a bash session for that:
   - Start a bash session:

       ```bash
-      docker exec -it build_lab bash
+      docker exec -it lab_builder bash
       ```

 - AWS short-term credentials: